morpho-org/bundler3/README.md

   * Slippage checks are done with a price argument instead of a limit amount.
   * When `shares` represents a supply or borrow position, `shares == uint.max` sets `shares` to the position's total value.
   * There are receiver arguments in all functions that give tokens to the module so the module can pass along those tokens.
+  * Flashloans and simple transfer actions have been removed.

 ## Development